Annual terror arrests rise for first time in six years

 The number of terror suspects being arrested in a year has risen for the first time since 2017.

-Home Office figures show police made 219 arrests in relation to alleged terrorism-related activity in Britain last year.
+Home Office figures show police made 219 arrests in relation to alleged terrorism-related activity in Britain last year, including a record high for the number of children.

 This is a 31% rise on the 167 recorded in the previous 12 months to December 2022, making it the highest number of this type of arrest since 2019 when 282 suspects were held.